davidcana/ZPT-JS/README.md

 Core features of **ZPT-JS** are:

 *   Easy to learn; clean, simple and consistent syntax.
-*   A rich and powerful group of expressions available (string, Jquery, logical, math, arrays, lists, ranges, function, method expressions...).
+*   A rich and powerful group of expressions available (string, query, logical, math, arrays, lists, ranges, function, method expressions...).
 *   Don't break HTML!
 The HTML documents using ZPT-JS are valid HTML documents.
 *   Makes it easy to designers maintain pages without having to abandon their tools.
 *   Internal macro support; external asynchronous macro loading support.